• Skip to main content

 🍝How to serve

-4 seitan sausages on a plate with the first one partially sliced.
+4 seitan sausages arranged on a plate with ketchup, mayo, and a knife in the background.

 ❔Commonly asked questions